revature-associate-code-samples/code-samples-for-James-Leung/Project 2 - Trivia Townes/README.md

 # Trivia Townes
 Trivia Townes is an online competitive multiplayer trivia game.
-Players have the ability to create/join a lobby based on 1 of the 9 preset categories.
-Once a player joins a lobby, they are placed in a waiting room with the ability to chat with other players.
-When the game starts, the players all have 30 seconds to select their answer.
-Each player receives a score based on the question difficulty and how quickly they answer the question.
-When the game is over all players can check the leaderboard to view how well they compare against everyone else.
+Players have the ability to join or create a custom game lobby.
+Created lobbies can be found by other players on the server lobby page.
+Once a player joins an existing lobby, they are placed in a waiting room with the ability to chat with other players.
+Every player will be scored based on their accuracy and speed.
+When the game is over, scores are persisted to a database and players can check the leaderboard to view how well they compare against everyone else.

 [Trivia Townes Full Repository](https://github.com/jamesleu/RevatureApps/tree/master/Trivia%20Townes)